 Our curriculum map for history clearly sets out the sequence of learning in this subject:

-*Please note that some history topics are taught alongside geography if clear links are identified between the two humanities disciplines (E.g. Year 1 Summer 1 - London and the Queen).
+*Please note that some history topics are taught alongside geography if clear links are identified between the two humanities disciplines (E.g. Year 1 - London and Queen Elizabeth II).

 Our history policy provides further details on how the subject is organised: